 To find local contact information for a current Vacation Rental, click here (Vacation Rentals Local Contacts)

 There is a nonrefundable $25 processing fee to apply.
-Your application WILL NOT BE INCLUDED IN THE PROCESS without payment received (within 5 days of submission or before the lottery is drawn).
+Your application WILL NOT BE PROCESSED without payment received.
 No Exceptions.

 Please read the Vacation Rental Licensing Process guide before completing any forms.

 To apply for the waitlist, chose one:

 - Download pdf form to fax, email, mail, or drop off (dropbox) here (Waitlist Registration form) (fillable PDF)

 When a license is available and you are eligible to apply, you will need to have your home inspected and rent ready.
 The Vacation Rental Inspection Checklist will be used in the evaluation.
 The inspection fee is $100 and $50 for additional visits to complete inspection (if needed).
 Inspections in subsequent years are $50.
 You will be emailed an official License Application when you are eligible to apply.

 - $200 - 2 bedrooms or less